2023 Outcomes

 2024 Outcomes

-To launch this opportunity in Hawai‘i, a collaborative partnership between UH Mānoa and Maui County’s Department of Labor will pilot an apprenticeship opportunity so that eligible students could earn $20+/hour during the Spring 2024 semester.
-Upon success of this initiative, the goal would be to expand these opportunities statewide.
+To launch this opportunity in Hawai‘i, a collaborative partnership between UH Mānoa and Maui County’s Department of Labor and Industrial Relations piloted an internship opportunity so that eligible students could earn $20+/hour during the Spring 2024 semester.

-As part of the Project Equal Access initiative, having workforce apprenticeships would allow us to build a wider and stronger pipeline into the teaching profession, as more nontraditional and diverse candidates would be able to pursue their teacher preparation program, while also being able to earn an income.
+As part of the PEA initiative, having increased access to workforce internships allows us to build a wider and stronger pipeline into the teaching profession, as more nontraditional candidates would be able to pursue their teacher preparation program, while also being able to earn an income.

 Outcomes